Using your Blue Badge

 Using your badge abroad

-You can use your badge in all European Union countries, and countries in the European Economic Area.
-There’s a full list of EU and EEA countries on GOV.UK.
+You can use your badge in some European Union countries, and countries in the European Economic Area.
+It’s best to check where you can use your blue badge in Europe on GOV.UK.

 The rules might be slightly different depending on where you go.
 You should ask locally, for example at a tourist information office, and pay attention to road signs when you get there.